Republican's 'Net Neutrality' Proposal Called 'Bait and Switch' - Slashdot

 A better solution, he suggests, is pushing Congress to overrule the FCC with a Congressional Resolution of Disapproval.

+Paid prioritization enables ISPs to increasingly oversell available bandwidth.
+Bandwidth won't be throttled, it simply won't be there.

+I might agree to to paid priotization as long as key critical sites are not allowed to have priority.
+Such as ALL government agencies.
+All branches of the US government must be explicitly prohibited from having any prioritization of traffic, so as to be able to monitor the conditions of the network and ensure

-News flash, that's how it works (Score:2)
+News flash, that's how it works (Score:4, Insightful)

 Already one of Big Cable's best friends in Congress, Marsha Blackburn, who has taken more than $600,000 from the industry, is pushing for legislation....